Back to Insights

 Singapore:

-• No AI-specific liability law yet
+• No AI-specific liability law yet — relies on IMDA's Model AI Governance Framework (voluntary, Second Edition 2020)

-• General negligence and product liability apply
+• General negligence and product liability apply under common law

 • PDPA for data protection violations

-• Consumer protection law for B2C AI
+• Consumer Protection (Fair Trading) Act for B2C AI

 Malaysia: